What is Chapter 13 Bankruptcy?

-Chapter 13 is designed for individuals with regular income who would like to pay all or part of their debts in installments over a period of time.
-You are only eligible for chapter 13 if your debts do not exceed certain dollar amounts set forth in the Bankruptcy Code.
+Chapter 13 is a type of bankruptcy designed for individuals with regular income who would like to pay all or part of their debts in installments over a period of time.
+Debtors are only eligible for Chapter 13 if their debts do not exceed the specific monetary amounts outlined in the Bankruptcy Code.